Nalipp/Stat-su/README.md

   - xclick the start button and display a green fullpage screen this page should have access to the list item data
   - xclick on the x in the upper right hand corner to remove the screen

+  - create a state.timeStopped in the TimeSlipItem component
   - create a start time component that changes the state.timeStopped === false (should be hidden if state.timeStopped === false)
   - create a stop time component that changes the state.timeStopped === true (should be hidden if state.timeStopped === true)
   - turn the background screen red if state.timeStoped === true
   - turn the background screen green if state.timeStoped === false

-  if start time is clicked
+  toggleTimeStopped

+  if toggleTimeStopped === false
+  - hide start button
-  - post startedTime Date.now
+  - post startedTime Date.now using component did mount
-  - setState timeStopped === false
   - display timer

-  if stop time is clicked
+  if toggleTimeStopped === true
+  - hide stop button
-  - post stoppedTime Date.now
+  - post stoppedTime Date.now using component did mount
-  - post totalTime plus stoppedTime - startedTime
+  - post totalTime plus stoppedTime - startedTime if startTime is different that the current startTime
   - setState timeStopped === true
   - remove timer

+  listen for escape keypress to close timmer popup

   /-- current